mendersoftware/mender-docs/05.System-updates-Yocto-Project/02.Board-integration/02.Bootloader-support/02.U-Boot/01.Manual-U-Boot-integration/docs.md

 conditions.

-1. `mender_altbootcmd`: This integration point is only needed if your setup is already making use of U-Boot's `altbootcmd` functionality.
-If not currently in use, this step can be skipped.
+1. `mender_altbootcmd`: This integration point is only needed if your setup is already making use of U-Boot's `altbootcmd` functionality, otherwise you can skip this step.

-   If `altbootcmd` is being used, one first needs to disable Mender's built-in `altbootcmd`.
-To do this, the `MENDER_NO_DEFAULT_ALTBOOTCMD` define should be added to the board configuration header in U-Boot (inside `include/configs`).
+   If using `altbootcmd`, you first need to disable Mender's built-in `altbootcmd`.
+To this end, add `MENDER_NO_DEFAULT_ALTBOOTCMD` to the board configuration header in U-Boot (inside `include/configs`).

-   Then, at the beginning of `altbootcmd`, the call `run mender_altbootcmd` should be added.
+   Then, add a call to `run mender_altbootcmd` at the beginning of `altbootcmd`.
    Like `mender_setup`, this will not perform any boot steps, but it may modify and potentially save the environment.
-Afterwards the `mender_uboot_root` and `mender_kernel_root` variables will refer to the correct partitions, taking into account the potential rollback that may happen because `altbootcmd` was called.
-After the desired alternate boot steps have been performed, one can either call `bootcmd` to perform a normal boot using the new partitions, or one can perform a different type of boot sequence and refer to the Mender variables directly.
+Afterwards, the `mender_uboot_root` and `mender_kernel_root` variables will refer to the correct partitions, taking into account the potential rollback that may happen after calling `altbootcmd`.
+After executing the desired alternate boot steps, you can either call `bootcmd` to perform a normal boot using the new partitions, or you can perform a different type of boot sequence and refer to the Mender variables directly.

-2. `mender_try_to_recover`: It is recommended to add a call to this boot script right after the normal, disk based boot command for the board.
-Note that it should be added *before* other boot methods that are not considered a "normal" boot sequence for the board, such as network boots.
+2. `mender_try_to_recover`: We recommend adding a call to this boot script right after the normal disk based boot command for the board.
+Note that it should execute *before* other boot methods that are not considered a "normal" boot sequence for the board, such as network boots.
 The call will facilitate rollback in the event that a boot fails after an update, without reverting to alternative boot methods such as a network boot.
 For example,